PatricioDieck/jwt-minimal-example/README.md

 - **How the JWT is returned to the client upon login.**
 - **How the client stores and then uses the JWT to access a protected API endpoint.**

-> **Note:** In this example we’ll use a simple Node.js/Express server for the backend and a plain Expo app for the frontend.
+> **Note:** In this example we'll use a simple Node.js/Express server for the backend and a plain Expo app for the frontend.
 In production you would secure your JWT secret, handle errors more gracefully, and likely use libraries for secure storage.

 ---

 ## 1. Project Structure

-For clarity, here’s a simplified folder structure:
+For clarity, here's a simplified folder structure:

 ```
 jwt-minimal-example/